 - Claimants in supported accommodation or temporary accommodation.

-In these circumstances claims for universal credit will still have to be made but housing costs will be paid under housing benefit.
+For claimants with three children or more, and claimants in supported or temporary accommodation, claims for Universal Credit will still have to be made but housing costs will be paid under housing benefit.

 How to apply